Naomi-L/thoughtspot.github.io/_admin/architecture/data-caching.md

 </ul>

 ## ThoughtSpot DataFlow ##
 [DataFlow]({{ site.baseurl }}/data-integrate/dataflow/dataflow.html) is a capability in ThoughtSpot through which users can easily ingest data into ThoughtSpot from dozens of the most common databases, data warehouses, file sources, and applications.
 If your company maintains large sources of data externally, you can use DataFlow to easily ingest the relevant information, and use ThoughtSpot’s analysis and visualization features.
-And after you configure the scheduled refresh, your analysis visuals are always up to date.
+After you configure the scheduled refresh, your analysis visuals are always up to date.
 DataFlow supports a large number of [databases]({{ site.baseurl }}/data-integrate/dataflow/dataflow-databases.html), [applications]({{ site.baseurl }}/data-integrate/dataflow/dataflow-applications.html), and [file systems]({{ site.baseurl }}/data-integrate/dataflow/dataflow-filesystems.html).

 DataFlow is recommended for large amounts of data, and for scheduled refresh.
 Many times the source data could have many years of data and it becomes infeasible to load all that data on a daily basis.
 Through DataFlow you can specify the filter conditions to get only the latest data.